10 ways to find content writing jobs in 2021

 Apart from writing other people’s blogs, you can also start your own.
-There are various things that you ought to consider when creating your blog, such as the niche you wish to write on and the target audience.
-Furthermore, you can choose to write your personal blog and on the topics that interest you.
+There are various things that you ought to consider when creating your blogs, such as the niche you wish to write on and the target audience.
+Furthermore, you can choose to write your personal blog on the topics that interest you.
 There are many ways to monetize a blog, and if you use it as a backup plan while still scouting for other freelance gigs, you could be on your way to financial freedom.

 4. Social media content creation

-Social media is a force not to be ignored, especially for the modern-day businesses that need to keep maintaining their public image and engage with both customers and prospects.
+Social media is a force not to be ignored, especially for modern-day businesses that need to keep maintain their public image and engage with both customers and prospects.
 As this trend is not likely to go extinct any time soon, you can capitalize on it as a freelance content writer.

 Many companies often don’t have the time to go through all their content on social media posts; hence they prefer to outsource all that work from freelancers.
 You can take advantage of this, and if you wish to give your career a boost, you can learn how to become a social media manager.
-Your responsibilities will thereafter shift from only writing social media content but also involved in the planning, scheduling, and posting of such content.
+Your responsibilities will thereafter shift from only writing social media content but also being involved in the planning, scheduling, and posting of such content.

 While we are well aware that editing may not be directly acknowledged as a content writing job, it is in one way or another related.
 For instance, you cannot become an editor without extensive knowledge of content writing rules and guidelines.
-If you are a little more experienced in the field, you can easily apply for jobs to become a freelance editor for different employers and brands.
+If you are a little more experienced in the field, you can easily apply for jobs to become freelance editors for different employers and brands.